Kevin Spacey Accuser Reportedly Dies In Midst Of Actor’s ‘Most Significant’ Sexual Assault Lawsuit

 — Kevin Spacey (@KevinSpacey) October 30, 2017

-Spacey was also accused of making sexual advances on actor Anthony Rapp when he was 26 and Rapp was 14.
+Spacey was also accused of making sexual advances on actor Anthony Rapp when Spacey was 26 and Rapp was 14.
 In response, The Washington Post reports that Spacey claimed he had no recollection of the encounter.
-However, Spacey said that if he was sorry if he did make such advances.
+However, Spacey said that he was sorry if he did make such advances.

-Rapp claimed to have told friends about the encounter for years afterward and suggested he made the decision to come out at least partly for the benefit of other victims of sexual assault.
+Rapp claimed to have told friends about the encounter for years afterward and suggested he made the decision to come forward, at least partly for the benefit of other victims of sexual assault.

 “I came forward with my story, standing on the shoulders of the many courageous women and men who have been speaking out, to shine a light and hopefully make a difference, as they have done for me.
 Everything I wanted to say about my experience is in that article, and I have no further comment about it at this time.”